Goodbye, PMI!

-Keep a running total of your principal payments.
-Also keep track of how much other homes are purchased for in your neighborhood.
-You've been paying mostly interest if you closed your loan fewer than 5 years ago, so your principal probably hasn't gone down much.
+Keep a running total of each principal payment.
+Pay attention to the prices of other houses in your immediate area.
+You've been paying mostly interest if the closing was fewer than 5 years ago, so your principal most likely hasn't gone down much.

-As soon as your equity has risen to the magic number of twenty percent, you are not far away from getting rid of your PMI payments, for the life of your loan.
-You will need to call your lender to let them know that you want to cancel PMI.
-Your lender will request proof that your equity is at 20 percent or above.
-Usually lenders require a state certified appraisal documented on the form: URAR-1004 (Uniform Residential Appraisal Report) to determine your equity and eligibility for PMI cancellation.
+You can start the process of canceling your PMI at the time you're sure your equity has risen to 20%.
+You will need to notify your mortgage lender that you wish to cancel PMI.
+Lenders ask for proof of eligibility at this point.
+Most lenders require a state certified appraisal documented on the form: URAR-1004 (Uniform Residential Appraisal Report) to determine your home's equity and eligibility for PMI cancellation.

 Got a Question?